AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

-# Working with your bucket
+# Working with S3 buckets

 As an onboarded OpenScPCA contributor, you will be [assigned an AWS S3 bucket](../../getting-started/accessing-resources/index.md#getting-access-to-aws).
 You will use this bucket to sync your analysis results.